ISISComputingGroup/ibex_developers_manual/System-Testing-with-Squish.md

     1. Under Edit > Preferences
     1. Under Squish-> Test Creation select Python as the default language

+# RDP to Server

+It is possible to remote desktop to the squish server but when you disconnect you must use the "Disconnect from RDP" shotcut on the desktop.

 # Setup For Build Server

 1. Install all the things needed for an instrument (Git, MySql, Java)